 Having flood insurance may be beneficial because flood-related losses are not covered under traditional homeowners, condo owners or renters insurance.
 Flood insurance policies are offered through the National Flood Insurance Program (NFIP) and some private insurance companies.
 However, a few homeowners insurance companies, such as Kin, offer flood coverage as an endorsement.

 There is typically a 30-day waiting period that applies to flood insurance policies.
 However, this period could be waived in a few scenarios, including if you need flood insurance to close on or refinance a home and if your home has been included in a newly designated flood zone within a certain timeframe.

 What does flood insurance cover?

-What isn’t covered under flood insurance?
+What is not covered under flood insurance?

-I have homeowners insurance, isn’t that enough?
+I have homeowners insurance.
+Is that enough?

 Types of flood insurance